scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

         def downloadImagesStep(self):
             # Call the method provided below.
-            # Make the download happen into the tmp folder of the protocol,
+            # Make the download happen into the tmp folder (self._getTmpPath) of the protocol,
-            # and the final folder has to be the extra folder.
+            # and the final folder has to be the extra folder (self._getExtraPath).
+            pass

 The code below should download the files from empiar: